rajasegar/book-notes/subtle-art-of-not-giving-f*ck.md

-# The Sublte Art of Not Givng a F*ck
+# The Subtle Art of Not Givng a F*ck
 Mark Manson